OriolAndres/news_risk/README.md

 We report coefficient estimates and p-values right below.

 First we see that increases in the uncertainty index correlate with increases in volatility.
-An increase of 1 standard deviation in the EPU increases daily volatility by 0.67 percent points (std of EPU is 67 and log(1.67)*1.31 = 0.67).
-Coefficient is not significant.
+An increase of 1 standard deviation in the EPU increases daily volatility by 0.112 percent points (std of EPU is 62.6 and log(1.62)*0.234 = 0.112).

 Daily volatility | (1) | (2) | (3) | (4)